Porsche 911T 2.4 MFI

 The engine bay presents in good order and the car is still fitted with the correct matching number MFI engine.
 The yellow paintwork in the engine compartment is all original.
 The rubbers and plastics maintain a fresh appearance and even the factory stickers are still intact.

-The rare 2.4-litre mechanical fuel injection engine produces a glorious tone through the recently fitted stainless exhaust - the original is still present - and the five-speed box handles the 911's power perfectly through the gears.
+The rare 2.4-litre mechanical fuel injection engine produces a glorious tone through the recently fitted sports exhaust - the original is still present - and the five-speed box handles the 911's power perfectly through the gears.
 The car features an excellent history file having always been well maintained.
-The last service was carried out in April 2017.
+A fresh service will be carried out upon sale.

 WHEELS, TYRES & BRAKES